 The UofT Communications Infrastructure Specifications, Standards and Practices document details the specific requirements and installation practices developed by and in use at the University of Toronto.
 This document is to be used as a reference for contractors performing work on the communications infrastructure at the University, and includes specifications for horizontal, intra-building and inter-building wiring.
 This document, or sections thereof, should be referenced as part of a network infrastructure project’s scope of work, work order or project tender documents.

-- When installing new copper unshielded-twisted-pair (UTP) network paths, we highly recommend pulling a minimum of two cables to each location.
+- When installing new copper unshielded-twisted-pair (UTP) network paths, we strongly recommend pulling a minimum of two cables to each location.
 The cost of installing an additional UTP cable is low when compared to the labour charges for pulling the cable.
 These extra cables can be reserved for future use.

 - All new UTP cabling used must be CAT6a or better, with some exceptions for low bandwidth applications such as BAS controls and IoT devices

 - All UTP cable terminations should be to RJ-45 panels, not BIX blocks.